-There were no dividends paid to the Company by the Association or Third Capital during the years ended September 30, 2012, 2011 or 2010.
+There were no dividends paid to the Company by the Association or Third Capital, Inc. during the years ended September 30, 2013, 2012 or 2011.

 In June 2010 the OTS, the Company's former regulator, directed the Company to not declare or pay any cash dividend or other capital distributions or purchase, repurchase or redeem or commit to purchase, repurchase or redeem any of its equity stock without providing 45 days prior written notice to the Central Regional Director of the OTS and receiving the Regional Director's written non-objection.
-This restriction continues to apply under the Company's new regulator, the FRB.
+This restriction continues to apply under the Company's new regulator, the FRS.